dartmouth-dltg/aspace_analytics/README.md

 AppConfig[:plugins] = ['some_plugin','aspace_analytics']
 ```

+Paste any analytics snippets into `public/views/layout_head.html.erb`
+The plugin will add the contents of this file to all pages in the PUI.

 ## What does it do?
-The plugin adds Google and Matomo analyitcs to the PUI.
+The plugin adds a space to place analytics snippets for tracking usage of the PUI
+and can be used for tracking with Google, Matomo and other packages.

 Joshua Shaw (<Joshua.D.Shaw@Dartmouth.EDU>)
 Digital Library Technologies Group